-The Company shall not allow discrimination against or engage in any harassment of any applicant for employment or Employee for reasons based on race, colour, ancestry, place of origin, political or religious affiliation, marital status, family status, physical or mental disability, sex, gender identity, gender expression, sexual orientation, age, conviction for which a pardon has been granted, union membership or participation in the lawful activities of the union, or any of the basis prohibited by applicable federal or provincial law.
-The Employer will make its Harassment and Discrimination policy available to all Employees.
+The Company shall not allow any discrimination or harassment of any applicant for employment or Employee for reasons based on race, colour, ancestry, place of origin, political or religious affiliation, marital status, family status, physical or mental disability, sex, gender identity, gender expression, sexual orientation, age, conviction for which a pardon has been granted, Union membership or participation in the lawful activities of the Union, or any of the basis prohibited by applicable federal or provincial law.
+The Company will make its Harassment and Discrimination policy available to all Employees.